Search

 Collections care involves:

-• Creating a suitable, secure environment to effectively preserve, store, and display collections that allows for research and community engagement.
+• Creating a suitable, secure environment to preserve, store, and display collections, and to allow research and community engagement

-• Establishing and implementing recommended guidance on preventative and remedial conservation practices, and treating objects appropriately.
+• Establishing and applying recommended guidance on preventive and remedial conservation, and treating objects appropriately

-Collections are often important resources for museums and visitors may come to your museum specifically to view your unique collections.
+Collections are often important resources, and visitors may come to your museum specifically for your unique collections.

-Interventive or remedial conservation is a separate practice to daily collections care, also termed as ‘housekeeping’.
+Interventive or remedial conservation is a separate practice from daily collections care, also called housekeeping.
 We use three terms to describe different parts of preserving collections.
-All three work together to support the management and resourcing needed to sustain museum collections longevity and access.
+All three work together to manage and resource the long-term preservation of, and access to, museum collections.

 Collections care

 A standardised, museum-wide strategy sets out the procedures for managing, documenting, and monitoring collections.
-Informed by an understanding of the causes of deterioration and the museum environment, it balances preservation with access and storage, minimising practices that may harm collections.
-This guide explores key elements of collections care and outlines how to apply best practice in your care routines.
+Informed by an understanding of what causes deterioration and how the museum environment behaves, it balances preservation with access and storage, and minimises any practice that could cause harm.
+The rest of this guide explains the key elements of collections care and how to apply best practice in your care routines.

 Remedial conservation

-Work or interventive treatment on individual collection items aims to repair damage or stabilise their condition so they can be displayed, loaned, or handled safely.
+Work or interventive treatment on individual items aims to repair damage or stabilise an item’s condition so it can be displayed, loaned, or handled safely.
 Carried out by skilled conservators and practitioners, this work ranges from:

 Preventive conservation

-Covers measures to prevent or minimise future deterioration or loss by assessing and controlling physical, chemical, and biological risks, and maintaining secure museum buildings.
-It includes anticipating issues through environmental monitoring and control, pest management, storage, display, and emergency preparedness provision.
+Preventive conservation covers measures that avoid or minimise future deterioration or loss.
+It works by assessing and managing the physical, chemical, and biological factors that cause deterioration, and by maintaining museum buildings as a secure envelope.
+It includes anticipating problems through environmental monitoring and control, pest management, storage, display, and emergency preparedness.

 Who is responsible?